-- Weight of leather is heavier than nylon.
+- The weight of leather is heavier than nylon.
 Some electricians prefer nylon for the lighter weight, while others report the difference is negligible.
 Because quality leather is more durable than nylon, you need to decide which is most important to you: carrying less weight or longevity of the product.

-If you get back or hip pain, consider investing in a suspension system to disperse the weight of a tool belt.
+Consider a Suspension System: If you struggle with back and/or hip pain, consider investing in a suspension system to disperse the weight of a tool belt.

 There may be days you prefer to use a suspension system for your tool belt.
-These distribute some of the weight to your shoulders and relieves pressure off your hips and lower back.
+These distribute some of the weight to your shoulders and relieve pressure off your hips and lower back.

 Experts estimate that up to 80% of the population will have back pain at some point in their lives.
 Do what you can to stay in the other 20%.